 A fire that breaks out of the secret depths of the earth and, blazing up, illuminates and beautifies the mountain…beauty of form is necessary in any union if it is to be well ordered and pleasing rather than disordered and chaotic…In nature we see in the sky the strong light of the sun; the life of the world depends on it…aesthetic form comes into being when traditions exist that, strong and abiding like mountains, are made pleasing by a lucid beauty…beautiful form suffices to brighten and to throw light upon matters of lesser moment (Wilhelm)

 I Ching meaning is usually subtle and hidden, the words poetic more than literal.
 The book dates from over three thousand years ago, with a substantial contribution from Confucius.
-Although the tradition – since the I Ching refers to this – is secondary to the meaning you discover for yourself.
+Although the tradition – since the I Ching refers to the idea – is secondary to meaning you discover for yourself.
 It’s the same principle with art and photography.
-Be aware of proportional thirds for example, and the Fibonacci ideas of Leonardo da Vinci, but as advice not a constraint.
+Be aware of proportional thirds for example, the Fibonacci ideas of da Vinci, but as advice not a constraint.

 Hexagram 23 describes art.
-It means a cultural practice of “union” which heals and unites people individually and as a social function.
-Although it’s not the only definition of art, and chaos is sometimes interesting.
+It means a cultural practice of “union” which heals people individually and as a social function.
+The depiction of chaos can be paradoxically interesting, as a subject to resolve.
 Picasso’s Guernica for example parallels T.S.
 Eliot’s masterpiece The Wasteland.
 Both are concerned with the devastation of war and what it does to civilisation.
 Eliot uses mythology and other sources showing how the idea locates across culture and time.
 He concludes with the Brihadaranyaka Upanishad: “Shantih, shantih, shantih” which means peace.
 This can be read as invocation, social cry, or epistemic statement.

 For “union” and other reasons, beauty is a source of nourishment.
 Tracey Emin’s unmade bed or a painting of canned soup by Andy Warhol don’t inspire but a photograph of Torridon might.
 These are different cultural spaces.
 One suggests commerce and vacuity, while the other refers to the natural world we forget.
 Someone said, about my photograph above, “it’s like the beginning of the world.”
 She’d bought my Peak District book and was looking at other photographs.
 The Scottish highlands give you expansive views, whereas soup is not rewarding as an image.
 Art is cultural and these are complex ideas.
 A mountain photograph transcends culture with the outdoors as a category, proposition, and aesthetic: “beauty of form is necessary.”